Archives

 This article may include affiliate links.
 If you click and book through TravelTawk, I may receive a small commission at no cost to you.
 Thank you for the support.
 I’ll try not to spend it all on Oregon pinot noir.

-Where to go Wine Tasting In Oregon’s Willamette Valley
+Wine Tasting In Oregon’s Willamette Valley: Where to Go Now

 I’m no wine expert but I enjoy drinking it and learning about it.
 In my thirst for knowledge (couldn’t resist) I’ve been lucky enough to visit wineries and talk to wine makers in many of the world’s most important wine growing regions from the slopes of Sicily’s Mt.
 Etna to the chalky soil to Champagne and here in California, of course.
 After visiting Portland regularly for years; we were way overdue for a trip to explore Oregon’s Willamette Valley.